 This is a game convention with a ‘post scarcity’ philosophy and that has a powerfully positive effect on the atmosphere of the event.
 You don’t feel frustrated that you’ve become trapped in an alternate reality where your role is to watch rather than play games.
 If you want to play games, you can.
 If you need players, you can put a little flag by your table and indicate so.
 The people that join you won’t be there out of sheer grudging necessity – they’ll be there because they want to play the game you’ve got on the table.
 It makes everything easier.
 It makes everything nicer.
 Everyone I saw seemed to be having a fine old time.

 It’s worth pointing out here that we spent a good hour or so talking to David Wright and Duncan Cowan about their plans for Tabletop Scotland.
 This is an event in September of next year and I am very excited about it because it seems like it will be in exactly the sweet spot between UKGE and GGF in terms of ambition.
-A colleague and I at Robert Gordon University are planning a substantial tabletop focused event of our own in the coming months and so I was eager to see if there was opportunity to synergise our efforts.
-There are, and hopefully you’ll hear more about that as time goes by.
-It’s all very speculative for now but watch this space, and make sure you follow Tabletop Scotland on Facebook and Twitter for all the Hot Gossip.
+Hopefully you’ll hear more about that as time goes by.

 I wish I had more to report in terms of upcoming developments and the Scottish gaming scene.
 We attended this as a kind of ‘day off’ from normal Meeple Like Us activities and as such it was rejuvenating in a way I didn’t quite expect.
 While we still haven’t made a decision on whether to return to UKGE in 2018, we knew right away we’d be coming back to GGF the next time it’s on.
 Really in the end that’s about as significant an endorsement I could offer for something like this.
 The hustle and bustle, rough and tumble of Essen, Gencon and UKGE might not be for everyone.
 That doesn’t mean you need to opt-out of the convention scene of the hobby – there’s almost certainly an event somewhere that is going to be the right size for you.
 If you’re near Glasgow the next time the games festival is on, I’d absolutely recommend you come and give it a go.